tinchogb/RNA_stuff/README.md

 # RNA_stuff
 In this README you can find diverse information about typical RNA sites, meetings, tools, databases, etc.

+I also leave you copy (in spanish) of my degree final work that was about [*Conformational diversity in RNAs*](MGB_degree_final_work.pdf).

-Please, feel free to improve and add informatition.
+Please, feel free to improve and add information.

 ## RNA typical web-sites
 * [The RNA society site](https://www.rnasociety.org/), and their [twitter](https://twitter.com/rnasociety)